boazbk/tcs/lec_11_running_time.md

 :::

 The relaxation of considering only "sufficiently large" $n$'s is not very important but it is convenient since it allows us to avoid dealing explicitly with un-interesting "edge cases".
-We will mostly anyway be interested in determining running time only up to constant and even polynomial factors.

 While the notion of being computable within a certain running time can be defined for every function, the class $TIME_{\mathsf{TM}}(T(n))$ is a class of _Boolean functions_ that have a single bit of output.
 This choice is not very important, but is made for simplicity and convenience later on.